 Yesterday I completed my general exams for my doctoral degree in the History of Science.
 Woot!!
 The process involved three eight-hour written exams followed by a two hour oral defense.
 The time-crunched writing was certainly stressful, and I was anxious about the oral exams.
 However, by far the most difficult part of it all was the preparation.
 So much reading!
 And then so much re-reading!!!
 The entire process was a constant reminder that education is a lifetime commitment.
 Expertise cannot be rushed.
 Despite the fact that I read many books and articles, and then re-read many books and articles, I’m sure I only partially understand what I’m studying (Ssshh… don’t tell my committee members).

-For now, and for the curious, here was my official reading list for my three tested fields for my general exams.
+For the curious, here was my official reading list for my three tested fields for my general exams.
 My fourth, and untested field was in Islamic Science, which I completed through coursework.
-I’m currently in a History of Islamic science, and after this course I will provide an overview of my work on this field.

 01. Optics & Theories of Vision